| | | | |

 Needles

-Knitting in the round – You will need 9″ circulars or 16″ or longer to be able to use the magic loop technique.
+Knitting in the round – You will need 9″ circulars, or 16″ or longer, to use the magic loop technique.

-9″ circulars are normally used for socks, so could be used for this project but if you can’t find them easily, then 16″ or longer is ok to use also – but you will have to use the magic loop method.
+9″ circulars are normally used for socks, so could be used for this project, but if you can’t find them easily, 16″ or longer is ok to use as well – but you will have to use the magic loop method.

 You can learn more about this here – Magic loop knitting | step by step